rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 </tr>
 </tbody>
 </table>
 From this raw form the data has been processed in the following ways:

--   **Replacing data with lagged averages** - all the stats collected (with the exception of Elo), have been replaced with lagged averages.
+#### Replacing data with lagged averages

+All the stats collected (with the exception of Elo), have been replaced with lagged averages.
 The rationale for this is that we need historical performance data to try and predict future match outcomes.

+#### Data regrouped by team

--   **Data regrouped by team** - The full set of records is broken up by teams so that there exist +20 datasets.
+The full set of records is broken up by teams so that there exist +20 datasets.
 One for each individual team with lagged average stats on their and their opponents performance.

+#### Data Validation

--   **Data Validation** - For testing and validation purposes, models are built upon historical data and then tested on the next chronological match.
+For testing and validation purposes, models are built upon historical data and then tested on the next chronological match.
 This is accomplished using the *time\_slice()* function in the **caret** package.
 A visual representation of this partition can be seen below in the bottom left quadrant.

 ![](/assets/images/Split_time-1.svg)